Programs, Workshops and Lectures

 CUIMC Women in Science Lecture Series

 A special series celebrating the work and stories of women in science.
-All are welcome.
+All Columbia University community members are welcome to attend.
+Learn more.

 Virginia Kneeland Frantz Society (VKFS) for Women Faculty Annual Lecture